Skip to main content

 enable_observations

-Toggles automatic observation consolidation on or off.
+Toggles observation consolidation on or off.
+When false, no consolidation runs for this bank — neither automatic nor manual.
 Defaults to true when the observations feature is enabled on the server.

 observations_mission